chrisquince/DESMAN/README.md

     python ../desman/Variant_Filter.py data/contig_6or16_genesL_scgCOG0015.freq -o COG0015_out -p

-The '-p' flag uses one dimenisonal optimisition to find individual base frequencies.

-This version now uses Gibbs sampling for tau.

-This generates output files:

-#Complete Example
+The variant filtering has a number of optional parameters to see them run:

+    python ../desman/Variant_Filter.py -h

+They should all be fairly self explanatory.
+We recommend always using the the '-p' flag for one dimenisonal optimisition of individual base frequencies if it is not too time consuming.
+The '-o' option is a file stub all output files will be generated with this prefix.
+A log file will be generated 'COG0015_out_log.txt' and output files:

+1. COG0015_outp_df.csv

+2. COG0015_outq_df.csv

+3. COG0015_outr_df.csv

+4. COG0015_outsel_var.csv

+5. COG0015_outtran_df.csv

+#Complete example of _de novo_ strain level analysis from metagenome data
 <a name="complete_example"></a>